telerik/xaml-docs/controls/radhtmlplaceholder/overview.md

 Thank you for choosing Telerik __RadHtmlPlaceholder__!

+__RadHtmlPlaceHolder__ is a powerful tool to show external web pages inside your Silverlight application, thus significantly increasing the overall user experience.

+{% if site.has_cta_panels == true %}
+{% include cta-panel-overview.html %}
+{% endif %}

 ![htmlplaceholder-overview](images/htmlplaceholder-overview.png)

-__RadHtmlPlaceHolder__ is a powerful tool to show external web pages inside your Silverlight application, thus significantly increasing the overall user experience.

 ## See Also[Getting Started with RadHtmlPlaceholder - Video Tutorial ](http://tv.telerik.com/watch/silverlight/video/introduction-radhtmlplaceholder-silverlight)